 From a sales and go-to-market point of view one should also factor in needs of different business segments, which require slightly different business processes in the front-end system.
 For instance, automotive customers will usually order very specialized products in high quantities, over long running periods.
 In these scenarios the interaction would be high touch and direct.
 While in construction and engineering sectors, the customers will usually buy a high diversity of commoditized products in a one-off fashion.
 They will prefer more of an ‘e-commerce’ style purchasing experience, combined with a low-touch sales support on the product portfolio.

-If you are putting a sales platform like Manufacturing X in the centre of a sales solution landscape to feed all the relevant information from the backend to the frontend, you can fully support the different user journeys.
+If you are putting a sales platform like In Mind Cloud's in the centre of a sales solution landscape to feed all the relevant information from the backend to the frontend, you can fully support the different user journeys.
 It also empowers you to entirely leverage the backend complexities in existing frontend system such as E-Commerce and Marketing portals (SAP Hybris or Commerce Cloud, Adobe Magento, etc.) or CRM systems (SAP Sales Cloud / Cloud for Customer, Microsoft Dynamics or Salesforce) which are incomplete or even inaccurate without these capabilities.